annk1995/quote-app/README.md

 Click the expand button to see more options

+Languages and Frameworks Used
+HTML

+CSS

+TYPESCRIPT

+ANGULAR

 Choose to like,dislike or delete a quote

 Enter their desired Quote and details